Non-stop flights to Myrtle Beach (MYR)

 From Fort Wayne, Grand Rapids, Hagerstown and Harrisburg, all direct flights to Myrtle Beach are operated by Allegiant.

-From Houston, direct flights are offered by Southwest Airlines.
-This is a seasonal route that starts in June and ends in August.
+From Houston, the only airline with direct flights is Southwest Airlines.
+This is a seasonal route that starts in July and ends in August.

 From Huntington and Indianapolis, you can fly with Allegiant.